 Henri Matisse was already a successful artist in 1917 when he left Paris behind to settle in the suburbs of Nice.
 It was here that in 1941—too infirm to hold a brush steady—Matisse developed his cut-paper artworks.
-The Matisse Museum, set in an expansive and sunny park of palm trees, has a collection of works spanning every period of his career and includes over 180 items that belonged to him, including his palette.
+The Matisse Museum, set in an expansive and sunny park of palm trees, has a collection of works spanning every period of his career and includes more than 180 items that belonged to him, including his palette.
 The perfect end to a day spent at the museum is an outing to Vence.
-The Rosary Chapel, which was designed by the artist, features vivid and modern stained-glass windows, tile murals, and a distinctive blue and white roof.
+The Rosary Chapel, designed by the artist, features vivid and modern stained-glass windows, tile murals, and a distinctive blue-and-white roof.